 Dominating their victims and taking away their lives gives them a feeling of empowerment.

-These kind of serial killers are often calm, meticulous and patient.
-They also tend be organized.
+These kinds of serial killers are often calm, meticulous and patient.
+They also tend to be organized.

 Although they may sexually assault their victims, this is not done for sexual pleasure.
 Unlike Lust killers, the “Power / control” killer uses sexual assault as a tool to exert power and control over their victims.
 It is the act of dominating someone and taking away their choice that gives them a high.